Just about every service on our best VPN guide boasts about how many servers it has and, on top of that, how many VPN server locations it has.

 30-day money-back guarantee + 49% off and 3 free months

 CyberGhost has earned its second-place spot thanks to its genuinely huge number of VPN servers.
-No other provider comes close to its 6,000+ servers, and with that comes an inherent reliability and variety.
+Almost no other provider comes close to its 7,500+ servers, and with that comes an inherent reliability and variety.

 The provider is also an excellent choice for those who love streaming and torrenting, as the apps have built-in filters that can help users select the best servers for P2P or, for example, US Netflix.
 This is something we'd love to see in other VPNs as well.

 However, while CyberGhost does have twice as many servers, it doesn't cover as many countries as ExpressVPN (although still loads compared to any other service), and that's why it's placing second and not first.

 Also, in our testing we found no tangible improvement in performance from having such a huge network, indicating that once a provider has enough to thoroughly cover the globe, increasing its server number yields swiftly diminishing returns.

 That's not to say CyberGhost isn't a good option though, and for those looking for a fairly cheap, easy-to-use VPN for streaming and torrenting that has servers in pretty much every country you could want, it's a great choice.